 3. Men must ejaculate to be satisfied or to experience sexual pleasure.

-This is a very common belief but ask any man who has learned to separate orgasm from ejaculation and he will tell you there are many benefits to non-ejaculatory orgasm.
-For many men orgasm without ejaculation enables a man to be multi-orgasmic, to maintain consistent sexual energy, desire, and confidence, and to magnetically attract interested partners.
+This is a very common belief, but ask any man who has learned to separate orgasm from ejaculation and he will tell you there are many benefits to non-ejaculatory orgasm.
+For many men orgasm without ejaculation enables a man to be multi-orgasmic, to maintain consistent sexual energy, desire, and confidence.
 Once men learn to orgasm without ejaculation they rarely want to go back to ejaculating every time.

 Most women have been orgasming without ejaculating for a long time because they've been shamed out of allowing ejaculation, or because their partners didn't know how to arouse them sufficiently to cause an ejaculatory release.
 So women know that orgasm and ejaculation are not the same thing.
 That said, the idea is not to shame men out of their ejaculation but to recognize that they have choices.

 4. A man must have an erection to enjoy sexual play.

 This is another false assumption.
 Why?
 For one thing most women like "foreplay" even without intercourse.
 In fact, some women prefer "foreplay" to intercourse and generally enjoy it more when it's not experienced as a strategy to get somewhere else as quickly as possible.
 Men tend to equate sex and intercourse, but the reality is that exciting sexual play encompasses much more than penis and vagina.
 Foreplay does not require an erection, and the process of arousing the woman and feeling her turn on can be very pleasurable in itself, and might even stimulate an erection, if the mind is not preoccupied with performance concerns.